Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 G "Very good deduction, sir."<br>
 WE "I don't really care one way or another for that type of meddling.
 Those folk in the train look down on anyone who lives in the West."<br>
 G "So would you agree to help us?"<br>
 WE "I've had a lot on my mind lately.
-It's been years since arrived here.
+It's been years since I've arrived here.
 I was the first of many...
 And now I'm the last."<br>
 WE "I will find gold in these hills.
 I'm sure of it."<br>
 G "I wouldn't stop you from trying.
 We'll share a portion of our valuables from the Continental Train robbery."<br>
 G "You'd come back here, where you'd have the money to keep trying for as long as you'd like."<br>